altafan/btc-converter-bot/README.md

 ## Example

-You can find a running version of this bot at this [link](https://t.me/BtcConverterBot)
+You can find a running version of this bot [@BtcConverterBot](https://t.me/BtcConverterBot)
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details